top of page

 Experience the Delta Hotels by Marriott Grand Okanagan Resort at our event, May 26-27, 2023.

-Continue connecting with us!
+Continue Connecting with Us!

 Keep an eye out for our exciting developments!